Tatev Monastery © Alexander Naumov

 Historically, culturally and scenically the Republic of Armenia is a captivating destination.
 Not only has it been acknowledged as a cradle of civilisation with centuries of ancient history to unravel, but it also boasts natural attractions aplenty and is spoilt for beauty.

-The tiny landlocked country is part of the Southern Caucasus region sandwiched between Europe and Asia and between the Black and Caspian Seas.
+The tiny landlocked country of Armenia is part of the Southern Caucasus region, sandwiched between Europe and Asia and between the Black and Caspian Seas.
 Present-day Armenia occupies but a fraction of the ancient Armenia, and was once a republic of the Soviet Union.
-Its capital, Yerevan, is one of the world's oldest cities, founded years before the founding of ancient Rome.
+Its capital, Yerevan, is one of the world's oldest cities, established years before the founding of ancient Rome.

-Armenia is largely mountainous, with the alluring Mount Ararats its highest peak at 13,435 feet (4,095m).
+Armenia is largely mountainous and very picturesque.
 The countryside is riddled with small lakes, and also boasts one of the world's biggest mountain lakes, Lake Sevan.
-The mountains are also home to health spas and treatment centres, and the Tavush region is known for its healing mineral waters where resorts such as Ijevan and Dilijan are recognised treatment centres.
+The mountains are also home to health spas and treatment centres, and the Tavush region is known for its healing mineral waters, with resorts such as Ijevan and Dilijan popular treatment centres.

 Become our Armenia Travel Expert

 We are looking for contributors for our Armenia travel guide.
 If you are a local, a regular traveller to Armenia or a travel professional with time to contribute and answer occasional forum questions, please contact us.